jordanbell2357/jordanbell2357.github.io/_posts/2021-06-01-wei-zheng.md

 categories: maxims
 ---

-##### James Legge, *The Chinese Classics.
-Volume I. Confucian analects, the Great learning, and the Doctrine of the Mean*, revised second edition, Clarendon Press, 1893
+##### Confucius, 《論語 - The Analects》, Book II《為政 - Wei Zheng》

-Confucius, 《論語 - The Analects》, Book II《為政 - Wei Zheng》, pp. 149-151.
+James Legge, *The Chinese Classics.
+Volume I. Confucian analects, the Great learning, and the Doctrine of the Mean*, revised second edition, Clarendon Press, 1893. pp. 149-151.
 [Chinese Text Project](https://ctext.org/analects/wei-zheng)

 ##### \# 11
 > The Master said, "If a man keeps cherishing his old knowledge, so as continually to be acquiring new, he may be a teacher of others."